cytoscape/cytoscape-manual/docs/index.rst

 version 2.1, February 1999 available in text at http://www.gnu.org/licenses/lgpl-2.1.html.

+Cytoscape has its documentation hosted on Read the Docs.

 Copyright (c) 2001-2021 The Cytoscape Consortium

 .. rubric:: Table of Contents